 Finding the Smallest Even Value

-Written by Allen Wyatt (last updated September 7, 2019)
+Written by Allen Wyatt (last updated September 28, 2024)

-This tip applies to Excel 2007, 2010, 2013, 2016, 2019, and Excel in Microsoft 365
+This tip applies to Excel 2007, 2010, 2013, 2016, 2019, Excel in Microsoft 365, and 2021

 Emin has a range of cells in which there can be either text or numbers.
 He needs a way to determine the smallest even number in the range.
 Emin wonders if this can be done with a formula, or if he needs a user-defined function.

 There are a couple of ways you can approach this problem.
 One method you can try is to use the DMIN function.
 All that you need is to make sure that you have a header on your data column (such as "MyData") and then create a small criteria field in some out-of-the-way place.
 For instance, you might want to create the criteria field by placing a header (such as "Min Even") in cell F1 and place the formula =ISEVEN(MyData) in cell F2.
-Cell F2 evaluates to an #VALUE! error, but that is fine in this case.
+Cell F2 evaluates to a #VALUE! error, but that is fine in this case.
 You can then use the following formula in a different cell:

 =DMIN(A1:A100, 1, F1:F2)